dmitrii-badretdinov/Unique-Events-Queue/README.md

 # Description

-It'a repository where I store various training tasks.
+It's a repository where I store various training tasks.

 Each folder represents a separate task.